Pinterest In The Making Conference 2018

 I quit my job as a classroom teacher, moved back to California, and hustled my blog and graphic design business nonstop, earning that coveted “six figures” during my second year in biz(and this is coming from someone with NO business experience previously).

 Since then, my graphic design business has closed up shop because I’ve moved on to online education — teaching aspiring entrepreneurs how to start and grow their own business.

 Kyla is a freelance graphic designer and Pinterest Influencer with a passion for all things vintage.
 Born and raised in small-town Wisconsin, she left for the big city after graduating college and presently lives in the Northwest suburbs of Chicago with her family.

 These days you can find her designing and renovating her new home, shaking up a tasty cocktail, or whipping up a unique DIY.
 In her spare time, you’ll find her at the flea market or local estate sale gathering antiques to style her shelves.
 She is also the Home Decor Tastemaker at The Pin Collective and the creator and curator of the Instagram account @ihavethisthingwithpink

 Ashley Rose – www.sugarandcloth.com

-Once upon a time I attended Marshall University for Art & Design.
-Then, against my parents’ better judgement, I decided to take a break from school.
+Once upon a time, I attended Marshall University for Art & Design.
+Then, against my parents’ better judgment, I decided to take a break from school.
 That break accidentally turned into a few years.
 During that time I moved across the country to Houston, learned from a few mistakes, and found an entirely new appreciation for art and design after waiting tables to make ends meet.